Deep Learning Based Walking Tasks Classification in Older Adults using fNIRS

 In this study our aim is to achieve automatic classification of walking tasks requiring different levels of cognitive resources.
 Specifically, we develop a comprehensive pipeline for processing and engineering the collected fNIRS data to efficiently extract the features.
 We fine-tune pre-trained state-of-the-art deep learning models over the fNIRS dataset and obtain up to 81\% accuracy, which is about 10\% higher than the traditional machine learning algorithms.
 We also conduct ablation studies for identifying critical features when using fNIRS for classifying walking tasks of older adults.

 This paper is organized as follows: In Section~\ref{sec:pt}, we introduce the information of the participants and our task protocol.
 In Section~\ref{sec:m}, we explain our proposed methods in detail.
-We present the results of our comprehensive results in Section~\ref{sec:r} and finally, we provide concluding remarks and suggestions for future work in Section~\ref{sec:c}.
+We present the results of our comprehensive results in Section~\ref{sec:r} and finally, we provide concluding remarks in Section~\ref{sec:c}.
 To the best of our knowledge, we are the first to apply deep learning methods in fNIRS-based walking task classification for older adults.